 There is no business that brings money that doesn’t have its own risk.
 As they the saying “the lower the risk, the lower the profit and the higher the risk, the higher the money that will be made”, so it is in poultry farming.

-People usually say it is more risker to invest in layer birds than it is in broilers farming.
+People usually say it is riskier to invest in layer birds than it is in broiler farming.
 Why is it so?
 Their argument is that you’re only going to spend 6 weeks raising broilers chicken, so your risks are minimal compared to layer birds that you are going to spend months (probably 24 months) to raise even though it’s bringing you daily income.

 A simple outbreak of diseases can make all the money spent on raising your birds to go down the drain and imagine they have started laying eggs.
 It might be difficult to recover from the loss if this happens to anyone.